Electron scattering

 Electron scattering occurs when electrons are displaced from their original trajectory.
-This is due to the electrostatic forces within matter interaction or, if an external magnetic field is present, the electron may be deflected by the Lorentz force.
+This is due to the electrostatic forces within matter or, if an external magnetic field is present, the electron may be deflected by the Lorentz force.
 This scattering typically happens with solids such as metals, semiconductors and insulators; and is a limiting factor in integrated circuits and transistors.

-The application of electron scattering is such that it can be used as a high resolution microscope for hadronic systems, that allows the measurement of the distribution of charges for nucleons and nuclear structure.
-The scattering of electrons has allowed us to understand that protons and neutrons are made up of the smaller elementary subatomic particles called quarks.
+Electron scattering has many applications ranging from the use of swift electron in electron microscopes to very high energies for hadronic systems that allows the measurement of the distribution of charges for nucleons and nuclear structure.
+The scattering of electrons has allowed us to understand many details about the atomic structure, from the ordering of atoms to that protons and neutrons are made up of the smaller elementary subatomic particles called quarks.

 Electrons may be scattered through a solid in several ways: